amyrold/LongReads/README.md

 git clone https://github.com/amyrold/LongReads
 ```

-Next, build the image using
+Next, build the image using:
 ```
 sudo docker build LongReads --tag longreads:latest
 ```
+Here, we need to make sure that "LongReads" matches the name of the cloned repo.
+If you cloned with a different folder name than "LongReads" simply update the docker build command to reflect that.

 Finally, create a Docker container with the prophagedetective image using
 ```